eva-llm/eva-run/docs/src/pages/index.md

 A high-performance, stateless **"Fire & Forget"** Fastify server designed to process thousands and millions of LLM prompt tests via massive horizontal scaling.
 Built to scale from a simple Postgres instance to a high-throughput Redis + ClickHouse pipeline.
-This is the Industrial Shredder for AI reliability testing.
+The Industrial Shredder for AI reliability testing.

 ---